-This post is part of a sponsored home garden program from Monsanto called “Hey Let’s Grow.”
+This post about backyard gardening for beginners is part of a sponsored home garden program from Monsanto called “Hey Let’s Grow.”
 All experiences and opinions are mine.
 Follow fellow gardeners (of all experience levels) and the program with hashtag #HeyLetsGrow

 Way back in April, I invited you to start a gardening journey with me.
 I was determined to turn my brown thumb to green and I was pretty ambitious.
 I planted a megaton of seeds and just waited for nature to take over.
 Just water them and wait for them to sprout!